 Connecting to the MySQL server

 The mysql is a MySQL command line tool.
 It is a simple shell.
 It supports interactive and non-interactive use.
 It is located in the /usr/local/mysql/bin directory.
-(On our installation.)
+(On our installation.)$ mysql -uroot -pWe connect to the server with the mysql tool.
+Note that we have omitted the password after the -p option.
+We type the password after the 'Enter password' prompt.

 Enter password: